Andrei Ivan

-Andrei Virgil Ivan (/ro/; born 4 January 1997) is a Romanian professional footballer who plays as a forward for Super League Greece club Panserraikos.
+Andrei Virgil Ivan (/ro/; born 4 January 1997) is a Romanian professional footballer who plays as a forward for V.League 1 club Dong Nai City.

 Ivan started out as a senior at Universitatea Craiova in 2014, and three and a half years later earned a €4 million transfer abroad to Russian Premier League side Krasnodar.
 He did not impose himself in Russia and was loaned for one season to Rapid Wien, before returning to Universitatea Craiova in the summer of 2019.

-Ivan registered his senior debut for the Romania national team in November 2015, in a 1–1 exhibition draw with Italy.
+Ivan registered his senior debut for the Romania national team in November 2015, in a 1–1 friendly draw with Italy.